marshallward/accessproject/access_cm.rst

 configurations that can used for scaling analysis.
 Any formal profiling and scaling work at this stage may not reflect the future state of these projects.

-A primary goal of these projects is to unite ACCESS-CM and ACCESS-OM under a single framework, motivated by the following factors:
+Both CSIRO and ARCCSS seek to unite the ACCESS-CM and ACCESS-OM projects under a single framework, motivated by the following factors:

-* Both groups wish to run experiments at higher grid resolutions for academic research, seasonal prediction, and as part of submissions to CMIP6.
+* Both groups wish to run experiments at higher grid resolutions for academic research, seasonal prediction, and potential CMIP6 submissions.

 * There are known bottlenecks in the MOM-SIS configuration related to its its sea ice and coupling components.
-Resolving these bottlenecks can be begin by replacing them with ARCCSS components.
+Resolving these bottlenecks can be address by replacing them with optimised ARCCSS components.

 * A common framework ensures that both projects receive greater attention, and will streamline support for these models on NCI platforms.